wayofdev/ansible-role-dotfiles/README.md

 ### → Why Chezmoi for dotfiles?

 When I dediced to develop a role for my dotfiles I did some research over existing dotfile managers.
-Chezmoi has a great comparsion table over other dotfile managers.
-Please see this [comparsion table](https://www.chezmoi.io/comparison-table/)
+Chezmoi has a great comparsion table over other managers.
+Check this [comparsion table](https://www.chezmoi.io/comparison-table/).

 <br>